kattestrophe/nitarawebsite/_posts/2020-01-01-meadowbrook.md

 subtitle: Battery pickup at your door!
 comments: false
 use-site-title: true
+image: /img/battery.png
 ---
-Throwing used batteries into the trash can be bad for the earth, and is illegal in CA.
+I learned that throwing used batteries into the trash can be bad for the earth, and is illegal in CA.

 > Batteries are considered hazardous because of the metals and/or other toxic or corrosive materials they contain.
 Batteries are potentially a valuable source of recyclable metal.

 >Batteries are considered hazardous waste in California when they are discarded.
 This includes AAA, AA, C, D, button cell, 9-volt, and all other batteries, both rechargeable and single-use.
 All batteries must be recycled or taken to a household hazardous waste disposal facility, a universal waste handler (e.g., storage facility or broker), or an authorized recycling facility.

-To help in my little way, if you live in the Meadowbrook Village community, **my dad and I can come pick up any battery waste you have** and we will make a weekly run to the recycling center.
+To help in my little way, if you live in the [Meadowbrook Village](https://goo.gl/maps/WzkbR3i1MTGq9AbA6) community, **my dad and I can come pick up any battery waste you have** and we will make a weekly run to the recycling center.